 The sub-committees and taskforces of the Alumni Council play an important role in informing the development of programs and initiatives.

-The primary role of the AASC is to consider, and where appropriate, make decisions to award Alumni Awards presented on an annual basis by the Alumni Council.
+The primary role of the Alumni Awards Selection Committee (AASC) is to consider, and where appropriate, make decisions to award Alumni Awards presented on an annual basis by the Alumni Council.

-The Awards program was broadened in 2008 to include a number of new categories: Community Achievement (existing), International Alumni Achievement, Professional Achievement, and Young Alumni Achievement.
-Selection criteria have been established to recognise the attributes for each category.
+The Awards program was broadened in 2016 to include a number of new categories to celebrate the exceptional achievements of our graduates.
+Selection criteria has been established to recognise the attributes for each category.

-Recognises outstanding achievements of alumni in their professional field.
+This award recognises outstanding achievements of alumni in their professional fields.

 The primary role of the GMSC is to consider, and where appropriate, make decisions to award medals presented on an annual basis by the Alumni Council under the Alumni Awards Program.

-The nomination criteria have been broadened to recognise contributions that are inclusive of broader works in the University community and beyond.
-A number of new medal categories have also been introduced, including:
+The graduate medals recognise contributions that are inclusive of broader works in the University community and beyond.
+The six Graduate Medals to recognise our outstanding recent graduates include:

 The primary role of the Governance Sub-committee is to consider, and where appropriate to make, recommendations to the Executive Committee (which where relevant will make recommendations to the Alumni Council) in relation to governance and governance principles applicable to the Alumni Council or to any sub-committee formed by the Alumni Council from time to time.